-Doddiscombesleigh, occasionally spelt Doddiscombsleigh, is a small village located roughly six miles South-West of Exeter in the county of Devon, England and just one mile East of the River Teign and the Teign Valley.
+Doddiscombsleigh, occasionally spelt Doddiscombesleigh, is a small village located roughly six miles South-West of Exeter in the county of Devon, England and just one mile East of the River Teign and the Teign Valley.
 Doddiscombesleigh is within sight of the Haldon Belvedere tower which can be clearly seen on the Haldon ridge and the village is well known locally for its pub, the Nobody Inn and its church of Saint Michael.

-Ore bearing lodes were formed in this metamorphosed region by the action of fluids, principally water, carrying dissolved minerals from the magma into cracks and fissures in the surrounding rock where they were deposited.
-As a temperature gradient existed through these rocks, different minerals became deposited in the rock according to the distance they were from the magma body with, for example, tin being deposited at high temperatures in or next to the granite, a little further out copper would be found, with manganese being deposited at the low temperature outer edges of the aureole.
+Ore bearing lodes were formed in this metamorphosed region by the action of fluids, principally water under high pressure and temperature, carrying dissolved minerals from the magma into cracks and fissures in the surrounding rock where they were deposited.
+As a temperature gradient existed through these rocks, different minerals became deposited in the rock according to the distance they were from the magma body with, for example, tin being deposited at high temperatures in or next to the granite, a little further out copper would be found, with manganese being deposited at the lower temperature outer edges of the aureole.

 These are the major enterprises but there were many smaller scale ones as well, and although most of these larger workings are well researched and documented, there is little or no mention of the small scale mines in the area, and the manganese workings in and around Doddiscombsleigh are no exception.
 Diagram 2 shows the parish of Doddiscombsleigh, along with the areas I'm attempting to study.
 The rock in this village consists predominantly of shale, although there is a dolerite pluton which outcrops near the top of the hill overlooking the village, and this has been quarried on a small scale for the hard stone in years past, leaving a small but visible quarry high up on the hillside.

 In the South-West of England the main producer of manganese ore was initially the mine at Upton Pyne which commenced production in 1770, although the deposits there were gradually worked out and the mine closed in 1823, and from about 1812 onwards the main production was coming from mines in Tavistock and the Teign Valley in Devon, which presumably involves the mines being investigated here although there are more manganese workings near the village of Ashton, although again they are of small scale.

-Copyright © Andrew Westcott 2003 - 2017
+Copyright © Andrew Westcott 2003 - 2024